 C. As I became increasingly independent, I kept an interest on the liver stage of Plasmodium infection but with a particular emphasis on its potential for anti-Plasmodial intervention.
 Thus, I carried out pioneering drug screens against Plasmodium liver stages and, in collaboration with various medicinal chemistry research laboratories, I contributed to the identification of novel compounds with anti-Plasmodial activity and to the development of novel hybrid molecules with dual-stage anti-malarial activity.
 Moreover, I investigated the development of immune responses against Plasmodium liver stages, showing that innate immunity against liver stage infection is activated by Plasmodium host cell sensors, and that malaria re-infection is inhibited by an innate immune response induced by plasmodium liver infection.
 Additionally, I revealed the crucial importance of Plasmodium Puf genes on parasite transmission to the mammalian host, and reported on the role of the Plasmodium rhomboid protease family on the parasite’s liver stage development.

 D. As a fully independent scientist, I investigated the development of immune responses against Plasmodium liver stages, showing that innate immunity against liver stage infection is activated by Plasmodium host cell sensors, and that malaria re-infection is inhibited by an innate immune response induced by Plasmodium liver infection.
 I also demonstrated the crucial roles of GLUT1-mediated glucose uptake and CAT2-mediated arginine uptake and metabolism during hepatic infection by Plasmodium parasites, and I identified a novel interaction between Plasmodium EXP-1 and host ApoH proteins.
-More recently, I established a new method for in vitro sporozoite production and identification of transmission-blocking compounds and reported on the activity of antiretroviral compounds against Plasmodium liver stages.
+More recently, I established a new method for in vitro sporozoite production and identification of transmission-blocking compounds.
+I further revealed the previously undescribed activities of the antiparasitic drug ivermectin and of antiretroviral compounds against Plasmodium liver stages.
 I currently lead several research projects, including a yet unpublished study funded by the Bill & Melinda Gates Foundation and the Malaria Vaccine Initiative towards the development of an innovative strategy for vaccination against malaria, and a study funded by iBET/Merck to establish a new 3D hepatic cell culture system for Plasmodium infection.